Summarized Version: Detailed Exploration of the Questions of Mexican Chocolate

 In what is Mexico today, cacao was still consumed predominantly as a drink, and this remains true today.
 As a bar, chocolate in Mexico is minimally processed to retain the health benefits and integrity of cacao, which results in a more gritty, rustic texture than European chocolate.
 More often than not, chilies, cinnamon, sugar and or honey is added to drinks, mole and solid cacao products, like bars of chocolate.

 In the United States, when people think of Mexican Chocolate they often think of the cinnamon and spicy disk-shaped chocolate used to make hot chocolate drinks.
 This is not surprising given the history.
 However, this does not wholly define Mexican Style Chocolate.
-Unlike Nestle’s Abuelita Hot Chocolate disks, it only makes sense that any form of Mexican Chocolate should be sourced from cacao trees and plantations in Mexico (not Côte d'Ivoire and Ghana).
+Unlike Nestle’s Abuelita Hot Chocolate disks, it only makes sense that any form of Mexican Chocolate or Cacao should be sourced from cacao trees and plantations in Mexico (not Côte d'Ivoire and Ghana).

 The flavor complexities in chocolate are largely affected by local climate, soil acidity, soil composition, and topography, among many other environmental and processing factors.
 Terroir, a term originally applied to wine, which describes the set of environmental factors, farming methods and growth characteristics of a crop, is highly applicable to cacao.